handpoint/doc/android/androidtransactions.md

 `automaticRefund`

 A refund operation moves funds from the merchant account to the cardholder's credit card.
-In it's simplest form you only have to pass amount, currency and the Original Transaction ID (GUID).
-Note that a card is NOT required to be swiped, dipped or tapped for this operation.
+This operation allows you to PARTIALLY refund a card automatically without requiring the cardholder to dip/tap/swipe his card.
+In its simplest form you only have to pass the amount, currency and the Original Transaction ID (GUID).
+Note that the amount can not go above the amount of the original sale.
+If a refund is attempted for an amount higher than the one of the original sale, the transaction will be automatically declined.

 **Parameters**